Bella’s Story – To Change The World

 “Bella’s cancer is rare, but it’s on the rise in kids, and it’s not really being researched enough.
 When I found that out, all I could think was, ‘Why not?’”
 Tabitha said.
 “Why aren’t we there yet?
 And it’s because researchers don’t have the funding.”

-Because of the harsh treatments Bella has received, she has needed two liver transplants, both major surgeries with a lot of risks.
+Because of the harsh treatments Bella received, she needed two liver transplants, both major surgeries with a lot of risks.
 The donor for her second new liver was an 8-year-old boy, whose family gave the ultimate gift in their time of grief to help Bella live.
-So far, her new liver is functioning well, and she hopes to be able to get out of the hospital and go home to her dad and brother soon.

-Your donation helps fund the brightest researchers who are looking for better, safer treatments for rare and hard-to-treat cancers like Bella's.
+Your donation helps fund the brightest researchers who are looking for better, safer treatments for kids like Bella.